Text Copied

 To learn more about the inter-broker communicator functionality, read our high availability blog.

-To enable High Availability in MQTTRoute, you should activate the inter-broker communicator first.
+To enable High Availability in CrystalMQ, you should activate the inter-broker communicator first.

 Activate Inter-Broker Communicator